PromptVision-AI/llm-chatbot/README.md

 * Model Path: `tools/grounding_dino/grounding_dino_base`

 **Model Description:**
-Grounding DINO Base is a moderately heavy model (~1.2GB) that offers excellent accuracy for zero-shot object detection tasks.
-It uses pretrained weights from the DINO (DIstillation with NO labels) framework, trained on a combination of Object365, GoldG, and COCO datasets.
-The model excels at detecting objects specified by text prompts without requiring specific training for those object categories, making it versatile for general-purpose detection tasks with 86.7% AP on COCO validation data.
+Grounding DINO Base is a moderately heavy model (~1.2 GB) that offers excellent accuracy for zero-shot object-detection tasks.
+It uses pretrained weights from the DINO (DIstillation with NO labels) framework, trained on a combination of Object365, GoldG and COCO datasets.
+The model excels at detecting objects specified by text prompts without requiring specific training for those object categories, making it versatile for general-purpose detection tasks with 56.7 % AP on COCO validation data.

+**Performance Metrics:**
+* **mAP (COCO val2017)**: 56.7%
+* **Zero-shot Transfer (Open Images)**: 61.3% mAP
+* **AP₅₀ (Text-to-Box Grounding)**: 89.5%

+**Why We Selected This Model:**
+Grounding DINO was selected over alternatives like DETR, YOLOv8, or Faster R-CNN because of its unique ability to detect objects based solely on text descriptions without prior training on specific categories.
+This zero-shot capability is crucial for our system, which needs to respond to arbitrary user requests for object detection.
+While YOLOv8 offers faster inference, it's limited to a fixed set of 80 object categories, making it unsuitable for open-ended requests.
+Traditional models would require extensive fine-tuning for each new object type, whereas Grounding DINO can interpret and locate almost any object described in natural language with state-of-the-art accuracy, providing the flexibility our system demands.

 **Technical Implementation:**
 1. **Preprocessing:**